haegis/ReactTodo/readme.md

-A ReactJS application built during 'The complete web app developer course' on Udemy.
+A ReactJS application built during 'The complete React web app developer course' on Udemy.

 Covered: